-Pergola Lighting Ideas for a Beautiful Outdoor Space
+8 Pergola Lighting Ideas to Decorate Your Outdoor Space

 Few outdoor features blend beauty and functionality quite like a pergola.
 These vertical pillars provide support for cross-beams, which, in turn, deliver shade during the day.
-Beyond this, a pergola can bring a sense of purpose to an outdoor area, defining the boundaries of seating space or otherwise providing a focal point to show where, exactly, people should hang out.
+A pergola brings a sense of purpose to an outdoor area, providing a focal point to show where, exactly, people should hang out.
 Lighting allows your pergola to better fulfill these functions whenever you need it — day or night.

 Why Light Up Your Pergola?

 During the day, your pergola provides a much-needed break from direct sunlight.
 This added shade allows you to make better use of outdoor space that you might otherwise neglect for fear of sunburn.
-If your pergola is not lit, however, you’re neglecting one of its most important functions: making your outdoor space just as livable at night.
+If your pergola is not lit, however, you may not be able to use that outdoor space at night.

 At a minimum, pergola lights serve a functional purpose: making it possible to navigate your outdoor living area when the sun goes down.
-Beyond this, however, safety must be considered.
+But safety must also be considered.
 Without proper lighting, the risk of injury can be considerable — even in spaces that appear to have few obstructions.

 Pergola lighting can also boost the appearance of your deck or patio.
-The best patio lighting encourages you to draw attention to your preferred aesthetic, regardless of whether that involves contemporary, rustic, or elegant design.
+The best patio lighting draws attention to your preferred aesthetic, regardless of whether you like contemporary, rustic, or elegant design.
 Depending on where your pergola is situated, your lights can also show off your garden or landscaping features.

-Lights can be dim, colorful, or housed within bold fixtures.
+Pergola lights can be dim, colorful, or housed within bold fixtures.
 With so many excellent choices, however, it can be difficult to know where to start.
-It’s important to get a sense of the best lights as you plan your DIY project.
 In this guide, we’ll define today’s top options and help you choose the ideal pergola lights for your space.

 Outdoor String Lights

-One of the most popular options for today’s pergolas, string lights are easy to hang.
-They instantly create a warm, festive atmosphere in which everyone feels welcome.
+As one of the most popular options for today’s pergolas, string lights are easy to hang.
+They instantly create a warm, festive atmosphere.
 These lights are far more varied than many people realize.
 Favorite options include:

 The terms ‘hanging’ and ‘string’ are often confused when applied to outdoor lighting.
 These approaches hold much in common, and, technically, string lights are hanging lights.
 That being said, not all hanging lights qualify as string lights.
-This category encompasses anything that is suspended from your pergola.
-Often, they encompass suspended fixtures that are more visible than other types of lights.
-This can be beneficial when you want your lights to serve a decorative purpose.
+Essentially, hanging lights are any fixture suspended from your pergola.

 For an enhanced effect, try colorful hanging lights, which go beyond a conventional soft glow to bring your favorite hues to your deck or patio.
 Keep in mind that most hanging lights you select will be visible during the day, so you should love their appearance regardless of whether or not they’re lit at any given point in time.